tryton/tryton/modules/account_es_sii/doc/design.rst

 .. seealso::

-   The SSI Invoices can be foun by opening the main menu item:
+   The SSI Invoices can be found by opening the main menu item:

       |Financial --> Invoices --> SII Invoices|__